CyberInt/redux-reuse/README.md

 - [redux-payload](https://github.com/CyberInt/redux-payload)
 - [redux-reset-reducer](https://github.com/CyberInt/redux-reset-reducer)

-And start organizing your reducers code in reusable pieces like in following example.
+And start organizing your reducers code in reusable pieces like in the following example:

-Lets imagine that we have two separate counters and they should provide different behaviours on each tick that occurs.
-One have should only increment its own by 1 and another one should also change sign of a number it holds.
-And you have two separate widgets with such a counters, which works independently and starts with different numbers.
+Let's imagine that we have two separate counters and they should provide different behaviours on each tick that occurs.
+One should only increment its own by 1 and the other one should also change sign of a number it holds.
+And you have two separate widgets with such a counters, which work independently and start with different numbers.

 ```js
 import { compose, combineReducers } from 'redux';